-EURUSD Price Analysis: Lack of Bullish Impetus Limits Near-Term Range-Break
+EURUSD Price Analyis: Lack of Bullish Impetus Limits Near-Term Range-Break

 EURUSD Analysis and Talking Points

 - EURUSD Lacks Bullish Impetus from Subdued Eurozone Data

 - Don’t Bank on Range-Break According to Option Markets